HouseTrip/housetrip.github.com/_posts/2014-05-13-page-objects.md

 end
 {% endhighlight %}

-If this were the only test around a property, you'd be ok.
-But you probably want to visit the property page in more than one test.
+If this were the only test visiting the property page, you'd be ok.
+But you'll probably want to do this in more than one test.

 What if you end up changing the route, making all `visit` calls break?
 What if you want to add a query parameter to all calls that go to your property page?